AlexJeter17/MonoGameStarShooter/Docs/Articles/10_Part 10 User Interface, Scores, and Lives.md

     static class UserInterface
     {
         public static bool hasStarted = false;
-        private static string titleString = "MonoGame Star Shooter Tutorial!";
+        private static string titleString = "My First Game!";
     }
 }
 ```
 `public static bool hasStarted = false` is the variable that controls the one time initialization for the titleString content.
 It is similar to the variable for initalizing the player in the EntityManager class.

-`private static string titleString = "My First Game1"` is a string that will be displayed as the header when starting the game and when a game over occurs.
+`private static string titleString = "My First Game!"` is a string that will be displayed as the header when starting the game and when a game over occurs.
 The string will later be modified to display the score at the end of a game.

 ### Creating the Home Screen